bromanz/Portfolio/AccelConeTracing/AccelConeTracing.md

 ## Achievements
 * Created a GPU ray- and cone tracing framework in Unity3D in a team of two.
-* Building of kd-tree and SBVH in Unity3D on the CPU.
+* Building of kd-tree and SBVH (Stich et al.) in Unity3D on the CPU.
 * Implemented various traversal algorithms for rays and cones on the GPU.

 ## My responsibilities